 Shibu Onsen: Located in the Nagano Prefecture, Shibu Onsen is a historic hot spring town known for its traditional atmosphere and picturesque setting.
 The town is characterized by narrow streets lined with ryokans.
 One of the unique features of Shibu Onsen is the "onsen-hopping" tradition, where guests can visit multiple public baths, each with its own unique mineral composition and health benefits.
 There are nine public baths in total, and guests staying at certain ryokans are provided with a key to access them.
 It is said to be the best onsen in Japan during winter when you head to Nagano for skiing as there are so many famous and popular skiing resorts nearby Shibu Onsen.

 These onsen towns in Japan offer not only relaxation but also cultural experiences, and opportunities to explore Japan's natural beauty.
-Each hot spring town has its own unique charm and attractions, offering its own bathing experiences and therapeutic benefits, making them best onsen places in Japan that are worth visiting for any traveler seeking rejuvenation and tranquility.
+Each hot spring town has its own unique charm and attractions, offering its own bathing experiences and therapeutic benefits, making them the best onsen places in Japan that are worth visiting for any traveler seeking rejuvenation and tranquility.

 2. Best Onsen Resorts in Japan

 When it comes to the Japanese onsen, you may also hear of some onsen resorts.
 Which is the best Onsen resort in Japan?
-Keep reading our guide on the best onsen in Japan here to find more reviews on Japanese Onsen resorts.
+Keep reading our guide on the best onsen Japan here to find more reviews on Japanese Onsen resorts.

 Kusatsu: Known for its high-quality, sulfuric waters, Kusatsu Onsen is one of the most famous hot spring resorts and the best Onsen Resorts in Japan.
-The Yubatake (hot water field) is a prominent feature, and many ryokans are offering authentic onsen experiences in Kusatsu onsen resort.
+The Yubatake (hot water field) is a prominent feature, and many Ryokans are offering authentic onsen experiences in Kusatsu onsen resort.
 If you cannot find the best onsen in Tokyo Japan, don't miss the Kusatsu Onsen, which is one of the popular onsen destinations near Tokyo.

 Noboribetsu: Located in Hokkaido, Noboribetsu is famous for its Hell Valley (Jigokudani) and the healing waters of its onsen resort.
 This Japan hot springs resort offers a variety of indoor and outdoor baths, as well as foot baths, allowing visitors to enjoy the therapeutic benefits of the Noboribetsu Onsen.
 It is also the best onsen in Japan during winter when you tour Hokkaido for a skiing experience.